-(A) An injection well has mechanical integrity if:
+(A) An injection well has mechanical integrity if the following are met:

-(1) There is no leak in the casing, tubing or packer during operation; and
+(1) There are no significant leaks in the casing, tubing or packer .

-(2) There is no fluid movement into an underground source of drinking water through vertical channels adjacent to the injection well bore.
+(2) There is no significant fluid movement into an underground source of drinking water (USDW) through vertical channels adjacent to the injection well bore.

-(B) One of the following methods must be used to evaluate the absence of leaks under paragraph (A)(1) of this rule:
+(B) One of the following methods shall be used to evaluate the absence of leaks under paragraph (A)(1) of this rule:

-(1) Monitoring of the tubing-casing annulus pressure with sufficient frequency to be representative, as determined by the director, while maintaining an annulus pressure different from atmospheric pressure measured at the surface; or
+(1) Monitoring of the tubing-casing annulus pressure with sufficient frequency to be representative, as determined by the director, while maintaining an annulus pressure different from atmospheric pressure measured at the surface .

 (2) Pressure test with liquid or gas.